Artem-Viveritsa/FusionJewelryToolkit/README.md

 ![Gemstones icon](commands/GemstonesOnFaceAtCurve/resources/32x32@2x.png)
 ## GemstonesOnFaceAtCurve — Place gemstones along a curve with variable sizes
-- **Description:** Creates round-cut gemstone bodies along a selected curve (sketch curve or model edge) on a chosen face.
+- **Description:** Creates round-cut gemstone bodies along a selected curve (sketch curve or model edge) on a chosen face or construction plane.
 Gemstone sizes can gradually change from start to end.
-- **Selection:** 1 face and 1 curve (sketch curve or edge).
+- **Selection:** 1 face or construction plane and 1 curve (sketch curve or edge).
 - **Key parameters:**
   - **Start Offset** — Distance from the curve start to the first gemstone.
 Default: `0 mm`.
   - **End Offset** — Distance from the curve end to the last gemstone.
 Default: `0 mm`.